-The calculated currency risk has decreased by £7.2m since last year.
-Much of the investment portfolio has currency hedges in place and the calculated currency calculation appears to well reflect the exposure, in the future a deeper assessment of the underlying currency hedges may be carried out.
+The calculated currency risk has increased by £1.1m since last year.
+Much of the investment portfolio has currency hedges in place and the calculated currency calculation appears to well reflect the exposure, in future a deeper assessment of the underlying currency hedges will be carried out.